vishakagupta18/Data-Analyst-Portfolio/README.md

      - The chart highlights **fluctuations in permit issuance**, allowing for the observation of seasonal patterns or potential **impacts of city policies** on the frequency of permit applications.
      - This visualization is key in understanding the rhythm of urban development and identifying **periods of higher or lower construction activity**, which can inform future urban planning and resource allocation.

+#### Tools and Technologies:
+- **AWS S3**: Store raw and processed data.
+- **AWS Glue**: ETL pipeline for data extraction and transformation.
+- **AWS Athena**: Query transformed data.
+- **AWS QuickSight**: Visualize the data.
+- **AWS EC2**: For scalable and customizable compute resources to process the dataset.
+- **AWS VPC**: To create a secure and isolated environment to run the EC2 instances.
+- **IAM Roles**: To manage access control between services.
+- **AWS KMS**: To encrypt sensitive data.
+- **CloudTrail & CloudWatch**: For monitoring and auditing the environment.

+#### Deliverables:
+- Data Quality Control Plan: A comprehensive plan outlining processes, metrics, and responsibilities.
+- Documentation: Detailed documentation of data quality metrics and Key Performance Indicators (KPIs).
+- Cleaned and Validated Datasets: Datasets that are ready for further analysis and reporting.
+- Training Resources: Materials, guides, and workshops to train staff on data quality control practices.
+- Monitoring Dashboard: A real-time dashboard visualizing data quality metrics to ensure continuous monitoring.

+#### Timeline
+- Expected Completion: 8 weeks, covering assessment, implementation, training, and monitoring setup.